What is Aikido

 Already by the age of 7 years, Kobayashi was studying karate, kendo and judo.
 In 1946 his karate teacher gave him a recommendation letter for Morihei Ueshiba.
 With this letter he went to Tokyo, in order to learn the Japanese martial art aikido.

 His techniques were described as very short, powerful and precise with as little movement offline as possible.
 His grabbing techniques consisted of rotating of the wrist producing subtle connection points producing the maximum result with minimal levels of effort.

 Junichi Nishimura at 19 years of age entered Osaka Education University where he began practicing Aikido.

 He trained under Hirokazu Kobayashi and many of his followers.
 He practiced Aikido in Japan for the following 15 years before finally moving to New Zealand in 1987.

 Soon after settling into New Zealand he established an Aikido school called Buikukai NZ which now has clubs in both Auckland and Christchurch.

 Liam has been training Aikido for more than 30 years and teaching regularly for more than 25.

-Liam has trained extensively in Europe, and also in Australia, Korea and Japan.
+Liam has trained extensively in Europe, Japan, Australia and Korea.